Juliette Kando is the author of the best-selling book on facial exercises entitled Natural Facelift, published by Thorsons, HarperCollins.

 All containing simple exercises to lose your double chin for good.

-Please feel free to leave a comment or ask a question (which I shall answer to the best of my knowledge) in the discussion below.
+Please feel free to leave a comment or ask a question in the discussion below.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.